kaninde/kaninde.github.io/tasohumi/privacy_policy_tasohumi_en.md

 Your data is used **only for in-app functionalities**, such as:

 - Comparing product value based on price and measurements (e.g., length, volume, weight);
-- Visually highlighting the best deals;
+- Visually highlighting the best deals.
-- Saving item lists for future reference.

 Tasohumi **does not use your data for ads, marketing, analytics, or any external purpose.**